tableau/webdataconnector/README.md

 The hosted simulator requires that web data connectors be using version 1.1.1 of the wdc api.
 If it you need to run a wdc that uses 1.1.0, you can use the [old simulator](http://tableau.github.io/webdataconnector/Simulator/old_simulator.html).

+Please note: the hosted samples in the gh-pages branch will remain on verson 1.1.0 for the near future so they continue to work in older versions of Tableau Desktkop.
+The samples in dev and master have been updated.

 Official Tableau WDC Samples
 ---------------